 When you want to send Push Notifications, you have a few options available.
 Let's explain them here:

 - Title: Your Rich Push Notifications can include a Title

 - Message or Description: Of course you want to include a Message in your Plain Push Notification.
 This Message can include 140 characters.
 The Description has no limitations in terms of the number of characters.

 - Image: Your Rich Push Notification can include an optional Image.

 tp-collectionurl scheme.
 This way, when readers tap on the Push Notification, they will be redirected to the right Collection or Content Item.
 For more info, see Custom URL Schemes for article-based apps.

 - Send at: This way, a Push Notification can be sent out at a specified time in the future.

-Which Devices: You can target specific kinds of devices.
-At this moment we support the following segments:
+Which Devices: You can target specific segments of devices, i.e.:

-- All iOS devices(s): Will send the Push Notification to all registered iOS device(s).
+- All iOS devices: Will send the Push Notification to all registered iOS devices.

 You will only be able to start sending notifications, when your app has been installed and opened on at least 1 device.
 Also note that you can only send 1 push notification per 24 hours to a Newsstand app in the App Store.
 Other apps do not have this limitation.